-Legalised Documents for use in mainland China
+Legalised & Authenticated UK Documents for use in P.R.
+China

-Three major procedures for your consideration:
+Three main steps for your consideration:

-|2) Legalisation: The Legalisation office of British Foreign and Commonwealth Office must legalise the signature, stamp or seal of a British public official such as a solicitor, a notary public, a registrar and an official of chamber of commerce.
+Step 2) Legalised by FCO (an apostille certificate): The Legalisation office of British Foreign and Commonwealth Office (FCO) must legalise the signature, stamp or seal of a British public official such as a solicitor, a notary public, a registrar and an official of chamber of commerce.

 i2visa UK Ltd

-If you need us to collect Chinese passport(s), travel document(s), HongKong ID, or other documents in Chinese General Consulate of Edinburgh, we will probably charge you £30 service fee and then mail it back to you by special delivery.
-The delivery fee is additional cost.
+If you need us to collect your Chinese passport(s), travel document(s), Hong Kong ID, or other documents in Chinese General Consulate of Edinburgh, we will probably charge you £35 as our service fee and then mail it back to you by special delivery.
+The postage is an additional cost.